kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ### Upgrade / Downgrade Strategy
 #### Upgrade
-Upon upgrading, no `ResourceSlice` leverages the new optional fields yet because DRA drivers should updated after the cluster upgrade is complete, so the current behavior remains as-is.
+Upon upgrading, no `ResourceSlice` leverages the new optional fields yet because DRA drivers should be updated after the cluster upgrade is complete, so the current behavior remains as-is.
 In the unlikely case of a DRA driver trying to use the feature while it's still being rolled out (enabled in apiserver, disabled in scheduler), the scheduler >= 1.37 will ignore the devices instead of doing incorrect allocations.
 They will get used as soon as the feature gets enabled also in the scheduler.

 #### Downgrade
-If downgrading to a version that does not have this enhancement implemented, older schedulers and api-servers do not know of the added optional field, and revert to their defined behavior prior to this enhancement when the current version is the initial alpha.
+If downgrading to a version that does not have this enhancement implemented, older schedulers and api-servers do not know of the added optional fields, and revert to their defined behavior prior to this enhancement when the current version is the initial alpha.
 When downgrading to the alpha release in 1.37, the scheduler will refuse to allocate devices which depend on the feature.
 Eventually, the downgraded DRA driver will remove those devices.